Ansible Architecture Diagram

 Ansible Architecture

-You have two options to implement all of this.
-First, you can connect up these services by, for example, manually spinning up the servers, installing the necessary packages, and SSHing to each one, or you can go down the path of automation, in particular, automation with Ansible.
+– You have two options to implement all of this.
+First, you can connect these services by manually spinning up the servers, installing the necessary packages, and SSHing to each one, or you can go down the path of automation, in particular, automation with Ansible.

-As a quick note, if you have environments with more than a few teams automating, I recommend Ansible Tower or the open-source version of AWX.
-This is because Ansible Tower has a 60-day trial license, while AWX is fully open-sourced and does not require a license.
+– As a quick note, if you have environments with more than a few teams automating, I recommend Ansible Tower or the open-source version of AWX.
+Ansible Tower has a 60-day trial license, while AWX is fully open-sourced and does not require a license.
 The open-source version of AWX could be a valuable tool for your open networking journey.

-Let me put it this way.
-If you are configuring manually, you will likely maintain all the settings manually.
-Or, more importantly, what about mitigating vulnerabilities and determining what patches or packages are installed in a large environment?
+Let me put it this way: If you configure manually, you will likely maintain all the settings.
+What about mitigating vulnerabilities and determining what patches or packages are installed in a large environment?

 How can you ensure all your servers are patched and secured manually?
-Manipulating configuration files by hand is a tedious and error-prone task.
-Not to mention time-consuming.
+Manipulating configuration files by hand is tedious, error-prone, and time-consuming.
 Equally, performing pattern matching to make changes to existing files is risky.

 The manual approach will result in configuration drift, where some servers will drift from the desired state.
 Configuration drift is caused by inconsistent configuration items across devices, usually due to manual changes and updates and not following the automation path.
 Ansible is all about maintaining the desired state and eliminating configuration drift.